trpc-group/trpc/docs/en/architecture_design.md

 The design of the plugin factory can bring the following benefits:
 - For the framework side: the framework only defines standard interfaces, without any plugin implementation, and is completely decoupled from the specific platform;
 - For the platform side: You only need to implement the plugin according to the standard interface of the framework plugin, and integrate the capabilities of the platform into the framework;
-- For the user side: business development only needs to be used through configuration, which is transparent to users;
+- For the user side: developers only need to be used through configuration, which is transparent to users;

 ## Filter

-In order to make the tRPC framework more scalable and meet personalized business needs (such as metrics, log collection, tracing, parameter verification, request replay, fault injection, etc.), tRPC use java's aspect-oriented programming(AOP) idea to support filter.
+In order to make the tRPC framework more scalable and meet personalized developers needs (such as metrics, log collection, tracing, parameter verification, request replay, fault injection, etc.), tRPC use java's aspect-oriented programming(AOP) idea to support filter.

 The overall idea of filter implementation is to set up buried points in the framework's process of processing RPC requests, and then insert a series of filters into the buried points.